How to extend your BC Medical Services Plan (MSP)

-If you applied for a new immigration document before the old one expired, such as a study or work permit, you remain in Canada and you won’t receive the new one before your old document expires, you will have “implied status”.
+If you applied for a new immigration document before the old one expired, such as a study or work permit, you remain in Canada and you won’t receive the new one before your old document expires, you will have “maintained status”.
 Since your BC MSP will end on the expiry date of your current immigration document, you must take action to get health insurance coverage before your MSP expires.
 Without valid health insurance, you will need to pay for any health services.
 See how to get temporary coverage.

 You might not be able to be covered under MSP until you provide proof of your new immigration document such as a copy of your study permit or post-graduation work permit.
 Be sure to get temporary private health insurance, such as the Global Campus Health Plan to cover you until you can reinstate your MSP coverage.

 The easiest way to apply is to submit an application online.